quanteda/quanteda/README.md

+---
+output:
+  md_document:
+    variant: markdown_github
+---

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 quanteda: Quantitative Analysis of Textual Data
 ===============================================

 An R package for managing and analyzing text, by Ken Benoit and Paul Nulty.

 quanteda makes it easy to manage texts in the form of a corpus, defined as a collection of texts that includes document-level variables specific to each text, as well as meta-data for documents and for the collection as a whole. quanteda includes tools to make it easy and fast to manuipulate the texts in a corpus, for instance by tokenizing them, with or without stopwords or stemming, or to segment them by sentence or paragraph units.

+quanteda implements
-quanteda implements bootstrapping methods for texts that makes it easy to resample texts from pre-defined units, to facilitate computation of confidence intervals on textual statistics using techniques of non-parametric bootstrapping, but applied to the original texts as data. quanteda includes a suite of sophisticated tools to extract features of the texts into a quantitative matrix, where these features can be defined according to a dictionary or thesaurus, including the declaration of collocations to be treated as single features.
+bootstrapping methods for texts that makes it easy to resample texts from pre-defined units, to facilitate computation of confidence intervals on textual statistics using techniques of non-parametric bootstrapping, but applied to the original texts as data. quanteda includes a suite of sophisticated tools to extract features of the texts into a quantitative matrix, where these features can be defined according to a dictionary or thesaurus, including the declaration of collocations to be treated as single features.

-Once converted into a quantitative matrix (known as a "dfm" for document-feature matrix), the textual feature can be analyzed using quantitative methods for describing, comparing, or scaling texts, or used to train machine learning methods for class prediction.
+Once converted into a
+quantitative matrix (known as a "dfm" for document-feature matrix), the textual feature can be analyzed using quantitative methods for describing, comparing, or scaling texts, or used to train machine learning methods for class prediction.

 How to Install
 --------------